hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

 You can tell Jet not to use the round-robin routing strategy by enabling the `preserveOrder` property on the pipeline.
-In this case Jet uses the `isolated` strategy, which isolates the parallel data paths from each other.
+In this case Jet uses the `isolated` strategy.
 This also restricts the parallelism, which can't change from one stage to the next.
 Effectively, the entire pipeline has the same parallelism as the source.
 For example, if you have a non-partitioned source that Jet accesses with a single processor, the entire pipeline may have a parallelism of 1.
 Jet is still free to increase the parallelism at the point where you introduce a new `groupingKey` or explicitly `rebalance` the data flow.

 This planning step that transform the pipeline to the Core DAG happens on the server side after you submit the pipeline for execution to the